NEWTOWN, YARDLEY & WASHINGTON CROSSING

 .
 The delectable pub cuisine combined with the historic atmosphere make the Green Parrot a must-visit for lunch or dinner.
 The nearby Washington Crossing Inn offers fabulous American cuisine in colonial-style atmosphere.
 Plan your visit during spring or summer and enjoy your meal out on the patio beside the beautiful Secret Garden.
 Or stop by the Continental Tavern for a delicious American meal overlooking beautiful Lake Afton.

-After working up an appetite exploring the area, stop by the Continental Tavern for a delicious American meal overlooking beautiful Lake Afton.
-Try out one of their specialties like The Continental Bacon Burger or the Striped Bass which pairs perfectly with one of their bottled craft beers.
 Save room for dessert and stop by Cramer's Bakery to pick up some of the best-tasting cakes, pies and other pastries in town.
 All goods are baked in-house from scratch each day to ensure quality and taste.
+Some other great locations are the Zebra Striped Whale, where you can design your own crepe, OwowCow, where you can sample tons of delicious flavors of locally sourced ice cream, or The Caketeria, offering endless cake and cupcake options!

 PLACES TO STAY